Mark Cubbon (East India Company officer)

-Lieutenant-General Sir Mark Cubbon KCB (23 August 1775 – 23 April 1861) was a British army officer with the East India Company who was the Chief Commissioner of Mysore 1834 to 1861.
+Lieutenant-General Sir Mark Cubbon KCB (23 August 1785 – 23 April 1861) was a British army officer with the East India Company who was the Chief Commissioner of Mysore from 1834 to 1861.
 During his tenure, he established a law and order system, introduced judicial and economic reforms and through action in all spheres of governance helped develop the economy of Mysore.
 He resigned from his office in 1860 due to ill-health and left for England for the first time since his arrival in India as a cadet in 1800.
 The administration of the kingdom of Mysore under his leadership ensured that the 1857 rebellion had almost no impact in the region.
 He died in 1861 on board ship at Suez.
 Cubbon Road and Cubbon Park in Bangalore are named after him.

 Early life

-Cubbon was born at the vicarage of Maughold, Isle of Man on 23 August 1775.
+Cubbon was born at the vicarage of Maughold, Isle of Man on 23 August 1785.
 His father was Vicar Thomas Cubbon and his mother Margaret Wilks was the sister of Colonel Mark Wilks.
 The seventh of ten children, he grew up enjoying scrambling up the local hills and studied at the local Parish school before studying under the tutorship of Maddrell of Ramsey.
 His uncle Mark Wilks arranged for Cubbon to enroll as a cadet in India in the spring of 1802.